 Kavieng is a Port of Entry.
 See Papua New Guinea Clearance Formalities for full details on clearing into and out of the country.

-Anyone planning to visit Kavieng by boat is asked to send their pre-arrival form at least 48 hours in advance – officials are happy to deal with visiting sailors directly by email.
+Anyone planning to visit Kavieng by boat is asked to send their pre-arrival form at least 48 hours in advance to the National Command Centre - NCC@customs.gov.pg.
+Officials are happy to deal with visiting sailors directly by email.
 This will often help speed up formalities as it allows them to prepare the necessary paperwork in advance.

 Documents required on arrival include: Inward Clearance (outward clearance from last port), passports, general declaration, crew list and port call list.